williamouyang/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 `okta-sign-in.min.css` files.
 These files have all of the logic and default stylesheets used by the Okta Sign-In Widget.

-We also include the `okta-theme.css` file, which essentially adds the blue theme you get in the login page of your Okta organization if you have enabled the New Sign-In Page setting in `Admin -> Settings -> Appearance` in the `Sign-In Configuration` section.
-We can choose not to include this okta-theme.css stylesheet if you so wish.
+We also include the `okta-theme.css` file, which adds Okta's own custom theme you get in the login page of your Okta organization if you have enabled the New Sign-In Page setting in `Admin -> Settings -> Appearance` in the `Sign-In Configuration` section.
+You can choose not to include this okta-theme.css stylesheet if you so wish.

 In the `<body>`, we add a `<div>` tag with an "`id`" of `okta-login-container`  &#x2013; you can use any "`id`" value in this tag,